 This plugin cares for user accounts security, user login security, user registration security, database security, file system security, htaccess and wp-config.php file backup and restore, and more.

-This free plugin keeps your WordPress website, its media and database backed up to Dropbox on a regular basis.
-You can choose a day, a time and how often you wish your backup to be performed, and where it’ll be saved within Dropbox.
+This free plugin keeps your WordPress website, its media and database backed up to Dropbox, Drive and a lineup of other storage options on a regular basis.
+You can choose how often you wish your backup to be performed, and control exactly what is going to be backed up.

 18. Install and Activate Your Theme